WaMPS Mentoring Programs

 The undergraduate-undergraduate peer mentoring program is jointly facilitated by WaMPS and SPS.
 The purpose of this mentoring program is to pair upperclassmen in the Physics and Astronomy department with those who are newer to the program (underclassmen, transfer students, folks who changed their major) to form stronger connections between fellow undergrads.
 Mentors will give insight into the undergraduate experience by helping mentees navigate through the physics major at Michigan State!

-Please fill out the form to become a mentor or mentee for this program by Wednesday, Septermber 14.
+Please fill out the form to become a mentor or mentee for this program by TBD.

 Graduate-Undergraduate Mentoring Program